-- 1. Following PCC and Nursing Department policies as stated in this handbook.

-- 2. Attending all required activities.

-- 3. Reading all memo's, designated communication boards, e-mails, or D2L.

-- 4. Being on time for all required activities.

-- 5. Being prepared for class, campus lab, check-offs, clinical/simulation, and other required activities.

-- 6. Reading and following directions.

-- 7. Typing all papers as designated by faculty.

-- 8. As an adult learner, accepting responsibility and accountability for:

-- a.
-Own behavior

-- b.
-Own learning and self-development

-- c.
-Seeking help/tutoring per own needs

-- 9. Having back-up childcare and back-up transportation.

-- 10. Following HIPAA confidentiality and privacy policies.

-- 11. Being respectful of instructor office hours/contact times by not contacting them outside of normal business hours except in emergencies.

-- 12. Using the Chain of Command in the Nursing Department for any grievance:

-- a.
-Course Faculty/Instructor

-- b.
-Course Lead Faculty

-- c.
-Campus Coordinator (Fremont and Mancos)

-- d.
-Nursing Program Director

-- e.
-Dean of Medical and Behavioral Health

-- f.
+- 1. Following PCC and Nursing Department policies as stated in this handbook. - 2.
+Attending all required activities and dressed in PCC scrubs unless otherwise noted. - 3.
+Reading all memo's, designated communication boards, e-mails, or D2L. - 4.
+Being on time for all required activities. - 5.
+Being prepared for class, campus lab, check-offs, clinical/simulation, and other required activities. - 6.
+Reading and following directions. - 7.
+As an adult learner, accepting responsibility and accountability for: - a.
+Own behavior - b.
+Own learning and self-development - c.
+Seeking help/tutoring per own needs - 8.
+Having back-up childcare and back-up transportation. - 9.
+Following HIPAA confidentiality and privacy policies. - 10.
+Being respectful of instructor office hours/contact times by not contacting them outside of normal business hours except in emergencies. - 11.
+Using the Chain of Command in the Nursing Department for any grievance: - a.
+Course Faculty/Instructor - b.
+Course Lead Faculty - c.
+Campus Coordinator (Fremont and Mancos) - d.
+Nursing Program Director - e.
+Dean of Medical and Behavioral Health - f.
 PCC President